Frequently Asked Questions

 Answer:

-The dimensions listed for our coco liners are the dimensions of the baskets in which they fit.
+The dimensions listed for our hayrack liners are the interior dimensions of the baskets in which they fit.
 The actual liners may be slightly smaller.
+Note that these are intended ONLY for hayrack planters and not regular windowboxes—hayrack planters curve in the front and do NOT have a flat bottom.

 Example: GL24 fits a 24" Window Hayrack.
 Measurements are 24" L x 7.5" W x 7.5" D